 The eggs are reared in two separate incubation rooms using a combination of Kitoi Box (bulk incubators) and Heath trays to incubate the salmon eggs from fertilized egg until the fry are ready to feed.
 Transfer of fry from the incubation room to the outdoor rearing tanks is done volitionally – wherein the fry swim out when they are ready, the staff do not handle them.

-Rearing and feeding of the fry is done in 27 fibreglass raceways, each with a capacity for 275,000 fry.
-23 of these raceways are fibreglass, 18 cubic metres each and the other 4 are aluminum, 2.2 cubic metres Staff will hand feed the fry to ensure that no feed is wasted and the water quality is of the highest quality.
+Rearing and feeding of the fry is done in 27 fiberglass raceways, each with a capacity for 275,000 fry.
+23 of these raceways are fiberglass, 18 cubic metres each and the other 4 are aluminum, 2.2 cubic metres Staff will hand feed the fry to ensure that no feed is wasted and the water quality is of the highest quality.

 Release of the fry is by one of two methods.
 Fry can be released directly to Shingle Creek from their raceway through a fish transfer piping.
 Other releases are done with transport tanks on a flatdeck trailer.
 At this time all releases are done when the fry reach one gram in May/June.